cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 impact if the committed block contains few transactions.
 Therefore, we decided to exclude it from the MVP.

-### Reaping transactions for creating blocks

-Currently, the function `ReapMaxBytesMaxGas(maxBytes, maxGas)` collects transactions in FIFO order from the CList until either reaching `maxBytes` or `maxGas` (both of these values are consensus parameters).

-With multiple CLists, we need to collect transactions from higher-priority lanes first, also in FIFO order, continuing with successive lanes in the `sortedLanes` array, that is, in decreasing priority order, and breaking the iteration when reaching `maxBytes` or `maxGas`.

-The mempool is locked during `ReapMaxBytesMaxGas`, so no transaction will be added or removed from the mempool during reaping.

 ### Transaction dissemination

 For broadcasting transactions from multiple lanes, we have considered two possible approaches: